 Contextual information has been widely recognized as an important modeling dimension in social science and technological disciplines, and it is becoming more and more important for enhancing the relevancy of the recommendation results.
 Several context-aware recommender systems (CARS) workshops have been organized in the past, where the addition of contextual information to traditional recommender systems has been discussed.
 While a substantial amount of research has already been performed, many existing approaches to CARS focus on the so-called `representational view' that incorporates pre-defined and static contextual factors (such as time and location) in the recommendation process.

-Moreover, inferring implicit contexts in real-time (online) environments and measuring business metrics for multiple new application areas, such as, education, health, cooperative work and affective computing, require the modeling of complex, partially observable and dynamic contextual factors.
+However, in the past few years, new CARS techniques have been introduced, such as sequence-aware recommender systems and latent context-aware recommender systems.
+Moreover, inferring implicit contexts in real-time (online) environments and measuring business metrics for multiple new application areas, such as education, health, cooperative work and affective computing, require the modeling of complex, partially observable and dynamic contextual factors.

 Copyright © 2022 CARS Workshop - All Rights Reserved